JDSalisbury/hexo_tas/source/_posts/how_to_play.md

 #### Blessings

 You can Use a Blessing card anytime during your turn.
-Place the Fate card in the Discard pile after use.
+Place the Fate card in the discard pile after use.